machal/cssmine-content/content/css3-transitions.md

 create [wild hover
 animations](http://tympanus.net/Tutorials/OriginalHoverEffects/).

-However, it is not a fully-fledged animation tool.
+However, this is not a fully-fledged animation tool.
 If you want to have the progress of the animation completely under control, take a look at [CSS3 animations](css3-animations.md).